yapweiliang/RD-2000.INS/README.md

 - [Roland RD-2000 Rhythm] drum with note names

 To do:
-- discover if can reference EXP patches?
+- [ ] discover if can reference EXP patches?
-- decide and define some of the percussion patches as Drum
+- [x] decided that the PERCUSSION patches need not be defined as *drum* (as 1089 Reverse Cymb is not a one-hit tone)